Information for Registered Students:

 We ask that during your time here you are considerate of others' ability to concentrate.
 Keeping idle conversation to a minimum while working improves the overall tone of the class.
 Students who disrupt the class will be relocated.

 Please use the OUTHOUSE during the class.
 It is very clean and sanitary with fresh air and fantastic views.
-Gentlemen are encouraged to urinate in the wide open spaces out back, taking care to avoid the stone in our inventory.
+Men are encouraged to urinate in the wide open spaces out back, taking care to avoid the stone in our inventory.

-Do not bring your dog.
+Do NOT bring your dog.

 NO smoking, drugs, or alcohol ANYWHERE ON THE CAMPUS.